aws/aws-advanced-jdbc-wrapper/examples/SpringBootHikariExample/README.md

 }
 ```

-Please note that the sample code inside the AWS JDBC Driver project will use the dependency `implementation(project(":aws-advanced-jdbc-wrapper"))` instead of `implementation("software.amazon.jdbc:aws-advanced-jdbc-wrapper:latest")` as seen above.
+Please note that the sample code inside the AWS Advanced JDBC Wrapper project will use the dependency `implementation(project(":aws-advanced-jdbc-wrapper"))` instead of `implementation("software.amazon.jdbc:aws-advanced-jdbc-wrapper:latest")` as seen above.

 ## Step 3: Configure the Datasource

-In the `application.yml` file, configure Hikari and AWS JDBC Driver as its driver.
+In the `application.yml` file, configure Hikari and AWS Advanced JDBC Wrapper as its driver.

 ```yaml
 spring: